Lagrangian skeleta of very affine complete intersections: Batyrev--Borisov mirror construction

-with the extra convention that $\nc_P(P)\coloneqq 0$.
-It is clear that $\nc_P(F)$ is a polyhedral cone and that for an inclusion $F \hookrightarrow F'$, we get an inclusion $\nc_P(F') \hookrightarrow \nc_P(F)$.
-Therefore, the normal cones assemble into the \emph{normal fan of $P$}, denoted as $N(P)$.
-This fan is going to be complete if and only if $P$ is a polytope; it will be rational if and only if the polytope $P$ is rational.
-If that is the case, we define the \emph{toric variety associated to $P$} as the toric variety coming from its normal fan.
-This is opposite to the usual convention in toric geometry, where one considers the inward normals instead.
+\begin{remark} Our convention for normal cones is opposite to the usual convention in toric geometry, where one considers the inward normals instead.
 The two choices clearly differ by a single sign; the main reason why we choose to diverge from the standard convention is to make everything compatible with the terminology from convex geometry (so that the terms \emph{convex function}, \emph{Legendre transform} and \emph{support function} maintain their usual meanings).
-The advantage becomes apparent in Section \ref{section:adapted_potentials}, where this choice allows us to phrase everything in terms of sublevel sets of convex functions, while avoiding ample minus signs.
+The advantage becomes apparent in Section \ref{section:potentials}, where this choice allows us to phrase everything in terms of sublevel sets of convex functions, while avoiding ample minus signs. \end{remark}

+We now explain our conventions for toric stacks following the foundational paper \cite{BCS}: given a stacky fan $(\Sigma,\beta)$, one can define the associated toric stack $\mX_{\Sigma,\beta}$, which will be a smooth Deligne--Mumford stack with coarse moduli space $X_\Sigma$ (Propositions 3.2 and 3.7 from loc. cit.).
+The standard facts about line bundles on toric varieties extend to that setting, provided these are interpreted as \emph{equivariant} line bundles and sections, see \cite[Section 2.1]{HHL} for a more detailed overview.
+Any simplicial fan $\Sigma$ has a canonical stacky fan structure by picking the primitive ray generator of each ray, so when we refer to a toric stack $\mX_\Sigma$ without the data of $\beta$, it is understood that we mean this particular `stacky enhancement'.
+Following \cite{torbifolds}, any toric stack over $\C$ also carries a natural Kähler form coming from a potential that is a generalisation of Guillemin's potential for toric manifolds, giving it the structure of a \emph{symplectic toric orbifold}.

+Finally, we introduce the object defined by Fang--Liu--Treumann--Zaslow in \cite{fltz} as a candidate mirror to the toric variety $X_\Sigma$, which will be of utmost importance in the rest of this work.